 It excels in steep, rugged, rocky terrain and is a solid entry to the running world by a brand born in the mountains.

-The Arc’teryx Norvan VT hits the market in spring 2017 for $170.
+The Arc’teryx Norvan VT is now available for $170.
 For those with narrower feet looking to get steep, it’s worth a serious look.